earl86/redis-sniffer/README.md

 This will cause all redis events going across eth0 on port 6379 to be logged.
 When used without the '--out' flag, Redis Sniffer will log to the current working directory.
 Below are some examples of other options that can be used and their affect.

-Shell

-# log all redis traffic on port 6379 crossing bond0 interface and have the logs written to the /var/log/redis-sniffer folder
+## log all redis traffic on port 6379 crossing bond0 interface and have the logs written to the /var/log/redis-sniffer folder

 redis-sniffer -i bond0 -p 6379 --out /var/log/redis-sniffer

-# log only select redis commands; -f allows a comma separated list of redis commands to log.  when using the -f flag, each command specified will be logged to a seperate file
+## log only select redis commands; -f allows a comma separated list of redis commands to log.  when using the -f flag, each command specified will be logged to a seperate file

 redis-sniffer -i bond0 -p 6379 --out /var/log/redis-sniffer -f select

-# other options

--l [full,event,debug] - the level of logging, defaults to full

--el, --event-log - The name of the file that redis events are logged to

--fl, --full-log - The name of the file that all traffic is logged to

---append - a suffix to append to the file names from using filters
+## example result

 redis-sniffer -i bond4 -p 6380 --out /tmp/